phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 For example, to code up the bi-directional reaction `A + B <-> C` with forward rate `k1` and reverse rate `k2`, we would write `A + B <-> C k1, k2`.

 Our model consists of a single bidirectional reaction and will have only a single rule.
-On the left side of this rule, by specifying `L(t)`, we select only unbound `L` molecules; by `T(l)`, we select only unbound receptors; if we wanted to select any ligand molecule, simply write `L`.
+The left side of this rule will be `L(t) + T(l)`; by specifying `L(t)` and `T(l)`, we indicate to BioNetGen that we are only interested in *unbound* ligand and receptor molecules.
+If we had wanted to select any ligand molecule, then we would have simply written `L + T`.

-On the right side of the rule, `L(t!1).T(l!1)` indicates the formation of the intermediate.
-In BioNetGen, `!` indicates formation of a bond; and a unique character specifies each bond type.
-We will denote this bond as `!1`.
-Since the reaction is bidirectional, we will use `k_lr_bind` to denote the rate of forward reaction, and `k_lr_dis` to denote the rate of reverse reaction.
+On the right side of the rule, we will have `L(t!1).T(l!1)`, which indicates the formation of the intermediate.
+In BioNetGen, `!` indicates formation of a bond; and a unique character specifies the possible location of this bond.
+In our case, we use the character `1`, so that the bond is represented by `!1`.
+The symbol `.` is used to indicate that the two molecules are joined into a complex.

+Since the reaction is bidirectional, we will use `k_lr_bind` and `k_lr_dis` to denote the rates of the forward and reverse reactions, respectively.
+(We will specify values for these parameters later.)

 ~~~ ruby
 	begin reaction rules